Building spatial world models from sparse transitional episodic memories: Introduction

-This raises a key question: Can a neural network rapidly construct a coherent spatial map of the environment using only sparse and disjoint episodic memories?
+This raises a key question: Can a neural network (NN) rapidly construct a coherent spatial map of the environment using only sparse and disjoint episodic memories?
 Drawing inspiration from the neuroscience of memory and navigation, we introduce the Episodic Spatial World Model (ESWM), a framework designed to infer spatial structure from independently acquired episodic experiences.
-While in conventional world-model training, a network’s weights encode the full dynamics of a single environment via long, continuous trajectories, ESWM meta-trains the model to predict unseen transitions from a minimal set of one-step transitions sampled across diverse environments.
-This approach allows the model to infer missing information, connect distant experiences, and dynamically adapt to structural changes.
+ESWM meta-trains the model to predict unseen transitions from a sparse set of one-step transitions (referred to as the memory bank) sampled across diverse environments.
+This is in contrast with conventional world models in two ways: 1) ESWM does not require sequential observations for predictions--the memory bank can contain transitions from completely different episodes.
+This is crucial in large environments where a single walk spanning all locations might be long and therefore computationally expensive to process.
+In comparison, ESWM's memory bank can be constructed to contain only the useful transitions.
+2) Each transition in the memory bank can be stored and updated independently.
+As a result, ESWM can rapidly adapt to environmental changes (e.g, addition of obstacles) by simply editing a handful of transitions that are related to that change (see Section \ref{sec_adaptability}).

-Our main contributions are as follows: \begin{enumerate} \item We introduce ESWM, a framework for modeling spatial environments from a minimal set of previously experienced episodic transitions in each environment. \item We demonstrate that the ESWM’s latent space organizes into a geometric map that closely reflects the spatial structure of the environment. \item By studying the behavior of the model across various scenarios, we show that ESWM’s latent structure dynamically updates in response to changes in its memories, enabling it to incorporate previously unseen regions and adapt to structural modifications, such as the addition of obstacles. \item We demonstrate that the learned world model enables near-optimal exploration of novel environments and facilitates navigation between arbitrary points within those environments—all without requiring additional training. \end{enumerate}
+Our main contributions are: 1) We introduce ESWM, a framework that models spatial environments from sparse, episodic transitions.
+2) We find that ESWM’s latent space forms a geometric map reflecting the environment’s topology, which dynamically adapts to new memories and structural changes like obstacles.
+3) We demonstrate that this learned model enables near-optimal, zero-shot exploration and navigation in novel environments without any task-specific training.
+4) Finally, we show that ESWM is scalable to realistic continuous environments with high-dimensional inputs.